 His exaggerated motions when he spoke about the wagon made her smile.
 “It was quite the distraction,” Lapis agreed.

 “Yes,” she sighed.
 “But so did the guard.”

 Yedin chuckled.
-“I don’t think he knew quite what to do about it,” he said.
-“All the ruckus and noise distracted everyone from 'm, and he wanted to be the star in his show.”
+“I don’t think he knew what to do about it,” he said.
+“All the ruckus and noise diverted everyone from ‘m, and he wanted to be the star in his show.”

 “Them’s ‘r the ones that fall quick,” Rin said before he took a sip and savored the flavor.

 “He did, too,” Yedin said.
 “He didn’t expect Lanth to do anythin’ but cower and beg.
 She hit ‘m in the face with the crop and took out his knee while he was screamin’.”